j-geuter/SinkhornNNHybrid/README.md

 Transport'.
 The code is structured in five files, `DualOTComputation`, `networks`, `utils`, `sinkhorn` and `datacreation`.
 The main files you'll need reproduce the results from the thesis are `DualOTComputation` and `sinkhorn`, and `utils` contains some useful functions that let you visualize or plot data.
 To generate training and testing data first, you'll need the
 `datacreation` file.
 The `requirements.txt` file lists all dependencies and their versions.
+Note: the project has not been tested for CUDA compatibility.

 ## datacreation
 This file contains various functions that let you create and save datasets for training and testing.
 Usually, data `d` will come in the form of a list, where each item is a dictionary